 Since the fort has had a living history and is still partially owned by the Indian Army, there have been constant modifications that have happened in the fort.
 The part of the fort which can be classified as the monument is probably as it used to be.
 Unfortunately, most of the worth seeing parts of the fort are not accessible to the public.

 The throne Diwan-e-aam is covered with the net.
 Depriving you of the detailed view of the intricate carvings on it, the birds engraved at the back of the throne, which are not a usual feature in Islamic architecture.
 The ropes around the pavilions do not allow you the complete view from most angles.
 Wherever they let you do so, the ropes come in the view, making it unpleasant.
 The Hammams are totally closed.
 The forced view through the glass windows hardly shows you anything.
 The Moti Masjid is closed with a dis-aligned copper-plated door.

 Diwan-e-Khas & Khas Mahal

-There is Archeology museum, which has the history of Mughals in India depicted.
-It has a collection of various age old Qurans, various farmaan’s issued by various Mughal rulers.
-Paintings depicting their bravery and their lifestyles, games they played like chess and pachisi.
+There is Archeology museum, which has a history of Mughals in India depicted.
+It has a collection of various age-old Qurans, various Farmaan’s issued by various Mughal rulers.
+Paintings depicting their bravery and their lifestyles, games they played like chess and Pachisi.
 Miniature paintings, ivory and marble items, hookahs, clocks, various artifacts like potteries including some from China.
 Delicate perfume boxes, carpets, and silks used by them representing the crafts of those times.
 Some writings would remind you of calligraphy as an art, which is almost forgotten in the age of computers.
-And of course the war equipment without which a museum is never complete.
+And of course, the war equipment without which a museum is never complete.